Become an affiliate partner and earn attractive commission.

 What is Asbestos?

 Asbestos is a naturally occurring fibrous material that has been utilised in the construction industry for its strength, insulation and fire-resistant properties.
-Though asbestos is a highly dangerous material, it was extensively in use as a construction material from the 1950s to the 1980s.
+Though asbestos is a highly dangerous material, it was extensively used as a construction material from the 1950s to the 1980s.

 Asbestos is divided into two primary groups- serpentine and amphibole families, which differ in their physical characteristics.
 While serpentine asbestos develops in a layered form, amphibole asbestos has a chain-like structure.